Sanora-India-Pvt-Ltd/Subject_mastery_backend/API_DOCUMENTATION.md

 **Note:**
 - Devices are sorted by most recent login first
 - Each login from a different device/browser creates a new device entry
+- **Maximum of 5 devices allowed** - when logging in on a 6th device, the oldest device is automatically logged out
 - Use the `deviceId` from this response to logout from specific devices via the logout endpoint

 ---